-Figure 5.49: Number of pe per GeV for (a) the S (a) and the C (b) signal, as a function of the electron energy, from 10 to 50 GeV, in a small 64-fibre brass module.
+Figure 5.32: Number of photoelectrons per GeV (pe/GeV) for (a) S and (b) C signals, as a function of the electron energy, from 10 to 50 GeV, in a small 64-fibre brass module.
 In (a), the results are shown separately for the hottest fibre and for the sum of the signals measured by the other 31 scintillating fibres obtained at the (ultra low) PDE of $\sim 2\%$.
-The main sensor specifications were: $1600, 25 \times 25 \ \mu m^2$, cells, and a 25% nominal PDE.
+The main sensor specifications were: 1600, $25 \times 25 \ \mu m^2$, cells, and a 25% nominal PDE.

-Alternative copper alloys (brass, bronze) should be investigated as well, both for addressing the production process issues and for optimising the detector performance.
+Alternative copper alloys (e.g. bronze) and/or materials (e.g. iron) may be investigated as well, both for addressing the production process issues and for optimising the detector performance.

-5.4.4 Sensors and readout electronics
+5.5.4 Sensors and readout electronics